liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/applying-for-an-insolvency-practitioner-s-licence.md

 <br><br>
 b) Whether an applicant has previously been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude;
 <br><br>
-c) Whether an applicant has previously had a judgment entered against him/her in a civil proceedings that involves a finding of fraud, dishonesty or breach of fiduciary duty on his / her part;
+c) Whether an applicant has previously had a judgment entered against him / her in a civil proceedings that involves a finding of fraud, dishonesty or breach of fiduciary duty on his / her part;
 <br><br>
 d) Whether an applicant has previously received, or is presently receiving any treatment for any mental disorder;
 <br><br>